 After two years of mobilization, in a diverse, decentralized and direct action-oriented fashion, Kreuzberg successfully managed to get the plan for a “Google campus” canceled.
 Or was it?

 “Google Campus” light - Now with social whitewashing!

-While canceling their “campus”, Google will still pay rent in the proejected site (Umspannwerk) and running costs for 5 years.
-Co-opted organisations, betterplace.org and Karuna, who previously received money from them, will be in the space in Google’s place to make them look like philanthropists.
-Google could decide to revive their “campus” project as the seat will be kept warm for them, in 1, 3, or 5 years.
+While canceling their “campus”, Google will still pay rent in the projected site (Umspannwerk) and running costs for 5 years.
+Betterplace.org and Karuna, organisations that previously received money from them, will stay in the Umspannwerk instead of Google to make them look like philanthropists.
+Google could decide to revive their “campus” project as the seat will be kept warm for them in 1, 3, or 5 years.

-To ensure that the business relationship between Google and Karuna also pays off, Karuna publishes the homeless newspaper “Karuna Kompass”.
+Karuna publishes the homeless newspaper “Karuna Kompass”.
 In contrast to its predecessor “Strassenfeger”, where people without residence were encouraged to write themselves, this new paper is purely an advertising and propaganda magazine.
-In the current issue #5 this can be recognized by the design alone, for which the well-known Google colors were used.
+In issue #5 this can be recognized by the design alone, for which the well-known Google colors were used.
 But also contentwise the first pages are used by Karuna boss Jörg Richert to discredit the protest of the last 2 years against the Google Campus.

 Betterplace.org is leading the way when it comes to making a profit out of social commitment.
 Betterplace’s business model is to show companies how they can improve their image fast and easy with the proximity to social projects.
 As is so often the case, quality and content are not important, because the “social projects” are not verified.
 It is only a matter of preserving appearances.
 Betterplace is supported by gut.org, a non-profit stock corporation (!) with connections to Springer, Bertelsmann, PayPal, Google…, and is funded by private entities including Sparkasse.